Laz4rz/GPT-2/README.md

 I want to know more about how languages work and why they could be used.
 ```

-After a lot of breakpoints and print(x), print(x.shape) it turns out my `h[x].c_attn.bias` were copied in the wrong order (or so I thought), which is weird, considering that the weights look to be copied correctly.
+After a lot of breakpoints and print(x), print(x.shape) it turns out my `h[x].c_attn.bias` were copied in the wrong order (or so I thought), which is weird, considering that the weights seem to be copied correctly.

 Correct bias for `h[0].c_attn.bias`: